saadoundhirat/data-structures-and-algorithms/python/code_challenges/linked-list/README.md

 # Challenge Summary
 <!--
-- making afunction inside class linked list name append and this functions takes avalue
+- making a function inside class linked list name append and this functions takes a value
-- append that item to the end of the linkend list
+- append that item to the end of the linked list
-- loop to the end of the linked list using current.next thats allowes you to get the current as the last node and makes it faster )-->
+- loop to the end of the linked list using current.next thats allowed you to get the current as the last node and makes it faster )-->

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->